 Section 209(d) of Pub.
-L. 104-324 provided that: "This section [enacting this section and provisions set out as a note below] shall be effective on and after June 12, 1990"
+L. 104-324 provided that: "This section [enacting this section and provisions set out as a note below] shall be effective on and after June 12, 1990".

-SPECIAL RIGHT OF APPLICATIONS AFTER DEADLINE FOR COMPLETION OF BOARD ACTION is operating on or after June 12, 1990, who files with the Board for Correction of Military Records of the Coast Guard an application for relief under the amendment made by subsection (a) [enacting this section].
+SPECIAL RIGHT OF APPLICATIONS AFTER DEADLINE FOR COMPLETION OF BOARD ACTION

+Section 209(c) of Pub.
+L. 104-324 provided that: "This section [enacting this section and provisions set out as a note above] applies to any applicant who had an application filed with or pending before the Board or the Secretary of the department in which the Coast Guard is operating on or after June 12, 1990, who files with the Board for Correction of Military Records of the Coast Guard an application for relief under the amendment made by subsection (a) [enacting this section].
 If a recommended decision was modified or reversed on review with final agency action occurring after expiration of the 10-month deadline under that amendment, an applicant who so requests shall have the order in the final decision vacated and receive the relief granted in the recommended decision if the Coast Guard has the legal authority to grant such relief.
-The recommended decision shall otherwise have no effect as precedent."
+The recommended decision shall otherwise have no effect as precedent.